Suppasit Jongcheveevat: Production

-In September 2025, Suppasit co-opened two branches of Love U So Matcha, a matcha-themed cafe.
-The first branch is located in the lobby of GMM Grammy Place.
-The second branch, at Sukhumvit 49 in partnership with Foundry's Co-Working & Creative Hub, operates as a cafe and co-working space during the day, offering matcha beverages and workspaces with ambient lighting; in the evenings, it transforms into FDR Bar, a nightlife extension serving cocktails and entertainment.

 Philanthropy

 Suppasit has been associated with several charitable initiatives, often facilitated through his fanbase, known as "Mewlions", and his company.
 In March 2021, Suppasit participated in Pet Expo Thailand, where a portion of the event's revenues was allocated to animal shelters for the rescue and care of abused, abandoned, sick, or injured pets.
 In May 2021, Suppasit organized an online charity concert called ShaReTy.
 Together with fellow singers Wan Thanakrit and Mariam Grey, they were able to raise a total of 2,196,578.79 baht, which were donated to Bang Bo Hospital and Samutprakan Hospital to help COVID-19 patients, medical frontliners, and to aid in purchasing medical equipments as well.
 In August 2021, Suppasit and other celebrities donated masks, hand sanitizers, PPE sets to hospitals and volunteer foundations, and food packages to those affected by COVID-19 and fans donated 6,000 baht on behalf of Suppasit and his mother to support individuals affected by COVID-19 in Thailand.

 In January 2022, a donation of 100,000 baht was made in Suppasit's name by Taiwanese fans to The Mirror Foundation's Thai Missing project, aiding efforts to locate missing people.
 Additionally, in February 2022, Suppasit's international fanbase contributed US$500 to Tackle Kids Cancer, supporting pediatric cancer research, as part of a birthday celebration project.
 In April 2022, Chinese fans donated approximately 38,000 baht to Bandek Ramindra School, a home for blind children with multiple disabilities, in Suppasit's name.
 In June 2022, he performed at the UNICEF Blue Carpet Show, a televised event aimed at raising funds for children in need in Thailand and globally.
 In October 2022, Suppasit and Mew Suppasit Studio donated 10,000 baht to provide sports and educational equipment to a local community.

 In January 2023, Suppasit, his mother and sister, participated in a merit-making event at a temple with over 600 fans, supported by food trucks from fans worldwide and three from him and his company.
 Fans donated money for the merit, and Suppasit donated items to the needy, followed by a group prayer.

 In August 2024, Suppasit partnered with PAINKILLER Atelier to make a limited edition collection in which all profits from sales were donated to The Voice Foundation, in which he is friend, aiding in the care and love of stray and abandoned animals.